List of heads of state of Trinidad and Tobago: Governor-general

 The governor-general was the representative of the monarch in Trinidad and Tobago and exercised most of the powers of the monarch.
 The governor-general was appointed for an indefinite term, serving at the pleasure of the monarch.
-After the passage of the Statute of Westminster 1931, the governor-general was appointed solely on the advice of the Cabinet of Trinidad and Tobago, without the involvement of the British government.
+Since Trinidad and Tobago was granted independence by the Trinidad and Tobago Independence Act 1962, rather than being first established as a semi-autonomous dominion and later promoted to independence as defined by the Statute of Westminster 1931, the governor-general was to be always appointed solely on the advice of the Cabinet of Trinidad and Tobago without the involvement of the British government, with the sole exception of Solomon Hochoy, the last colonial governor, who continued as the first governor-general until he was replaced by Sir Ellis Clarke.
 In the event of a vacancy, the chief justice served as officer administering the government under a dormant commission.